Skip to main content

 Example:

-This is useful when application names vary by version.
+This is useful when application names vary by version, or when you want to broadly block a scripting runtime by name.

 Check App Window Titles